AchoraSoft/tofo/README.md

 project/
 ├── routes/
     | layout.eta # layout wrapper for all views inside.
 Can be disconnected via flag useLayout
+│   ├── components/ # this is shared components folder for eta templates
+|   |-----button.eta
 │   ├── home
       |--views/
       |   home.eta (name can be variable)
+          home.md (if you have MD content)
 │     ├─-get.ts          # Handles GET /
 │   ├── posts/
 │   │   ├── [id]/